 State and national ranking for the total number of species is shown below.
 The full list of species and numbers of birds recorded for each will be available soon at Audubon’s CBC web page.

-Thank you for your steadfast support of the CBC: Santa Barbara Audubon, the compiling team, mapping and data crunching experts, the compilation dinner crew, and all the birders who scout, organize, and inspire us to do it every year.
-Thank you.
+Thank you for your steadfast support of the CBC: Santa Barbara Audubon, the compiling team, mapping and data crunching experts, Zoom gurus, and all the birders who scout, mobilize, and inspire us to do it every year.

 Rebecca Coulter, Liz Muraoka, Joan Murdoch and Libby Patten